1tontech/intellij-spring-assistant/README.md

 ### Setup for showing ConfigurationProperties as suggestions within current module

 1. Make sure `Enable annotation processing` is checked under `Settings > Build, Execution & Deployment > Compiler > Annotation Processors`
-2. Make sure you add the following changes to  to your project
+2. Make sure you add the following changes to your project

    *For Maven*

    Add the following dependency

     ```xml
     <dependency>